 Americans who work full time spend more than one-third of their day, five days per week at the workplace.
 Employers are in a unique position to promote the health and safety of their employees.
 Implementing health programs and policies can reduce health risks and improve the quality of life for the roughly 123 million workers in the United States, according to the Centers for Disease Control and Prevention (CDC).

-More and more "visionary employers" are setting-up workplace wellness programs that help their employees live healthier lives and at the same time add to their bottom line.
+A clear benefit of a workplace wellness program for small, medium and large-sized businesses is reduced employer medical costs.
+More and more employers are setting-up workplace wellness programs that help employees live healthier lives and at the same time, add to the bottom line.